Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Physical Implications and Discussions

 On the other hand, if FRBs are accompanied by outflows, multiwavelength afterglows are expected, typically lasting for days \citep{Yisx2014}.
-In the right panel of Figure~\ref{fig:lc_fxt}, we present the X-ray upper-limit constraints obtained from EP-WXT, EP-FXT, and \textit{Chandra}, together with the optical upper-limit constraints from SVOM and WFST for FRB~20250316A.
-Here, the 3 $\sigma$ values of EP~J120944.2+585060 are adopted as upper limits of the FRB.
-Based on the X-ray upper-limit constraints, and assuming the source is viewed on-axis (which yields the strongest constraint on the kinetic energy), three possible scenarios can be considered. \begin{itemize} \item {\bf Ultra-relativistic outflow}: If the deceleration time of the fireball occurs prior to the first WXT observation (i.e., for $\Gamma \gtrsim 100$), the first WXT point at $\sim 0.1$ day provides the most stringent constraint on the kinetic energy, yielding $E_k \lesssim 2 \times 10^{51}$ erg.
-In this case, the first FXT point at $\sim 1$ day further constrains the jet opening angle to $\sim 9^\circ$, requiring a jet break time earlier than $\sim 0.5$ day to keep the X-ray flux below the FXT measurements.
-The predicted X-ray lightcurve is presented as a blue solid line.
-The corresponding optical emission (orange solid line) is consistent with the upper limits from SVOM and WFST, as well as the absence of radio counterparts \citep{Ant2025}.
+In the right panel of Figure~\ref{fig:constrain}, we present the X-ray upper-limit constraints obtained from EP-WXT, EP-FXT, and \textit{Chandra}, together with the optical upper-limit constraints from SVOM and WFST for FRB~20250316A.
+Here, the 3$\sigma$ values of EP~J120944.2+585060 are adopted as upper limits of the FRB.
+Based on the X-ray upper-limit constraints, and assuming the source is viewed on-axis (which yields the strongest constraint on the kinetic energy), three possible scenarios can be considered. \begin{itemize} \item {\bf Ultra-relativistic outflow}: If the fireball decelerates before the first WXT observation (i.e., for $\Gamma \gtrsim 100$), the WXT point at $\sim 0.1$ day provides the most stringent kinetic energy constrain, $E_k \lesssim 6 \times 10^{50}$ erg.
+The first FXT point at $\sim 1$ day then limits the jet opening angle to $\sim 5^\circ$, requiring a jet break before $\sim 0.5$ day to keep the X-ray flux below the FXT measurements (see blue solid line).
+The corresponding optical emission (orange solid line) is also consistent with the upper limits from SVOM and WFST, as well as the absence of radio counterparts \citep{Ant2025}.

-\item {\bf Moderately wide jet}: For a larger jet opening angle of $\theta_j \sim 13^\circ$, the jet break occurs near the first FXT observation.
+\item {\bf Moderately wide jet}: For a larger jet opening angle of $\theta_j \sim 17^\circ$, the jet break occurs near the first FXT observation.
 In this case, the WXT data no longer provide the strongest constraint.
-Instead, the first FXT point sets the dominant limit, yielding $E_k \lesssim 1 \times 10^{51}$ erg.
+Instead, the first FXT point sets the dominant limit, yielding $E_k \lesssim 7 \times 10^{49}$ erg.
 The corresponding X-ray and optical lightcurves are shown by the blue and orange dashed lines.